Hanumatodi: Structure and Lakshana

 This scale uses the notes shuddha rishabham, sadharana gandharam, shuddha madhyamam, shuddha dhaivatham and kaisiki nishadham.
 It is a sampoorna rāgam - rāgam having all 7 swarams.
 It is the shuddha madhyamam equivalent of Bhavapriya, which is the 44th melakarta scale.
 A peculiarity of this raga is that it is sung in all lower notes.
 It is also classified as a "rakti" raga (a raga of high melodic content).

-Janya rāgams

-Hanumatodi has many janya rāgams (derived scales) associated with it, of which Asaveri, Janatodi, Dhanyasi, Punnagavarali and Shuddha Seemanthini are popular.
-See List of janya rāgams for all of Todi's janyas.

-Popular compositions

-Most composers have composed songs in Todi.
-Thyagaraja alone has composed about 32 compositions in this raga with each composition starting at every single note of the three octaves.
-Thāye Yashoda, composed by Oottukkadu Venkata Kavi, is a very well known composition, in the Tamil language.
-This popular kriti is sung frequently in concerts.
-A popular varnam in the Todi rāgam is Erā Nāpai by Patnam Subramania Iyer, one of the famous composers of Carnatic music.